 WINDOW WONDERLAND 2025 - Xmas Window Displays at Marylebone & Holborn Galleries

-Peter Kennard presents photomontages that respond to war, state violence, and media complicity.
+Peter Kennard presents photomontages responding to war, state violence and media complicity.
 Addressing the ongoing devastation in Gaza, the works reflect on Britain’s political and media reluctance to directly acknowledge its role, asserting art as a form of witness where public language retreats.

 Alison Jackson’s videos examine belief through staged encounters featuring celebrity lookalikes.
 Using the language of documentary, her films blur the lines between truth and fabrication, questioning how easily authenticity is manufactured within media culture.